top of page

 • 2018-Superivison Can Be Playful

-From 2012-2016, I provided supervision for graduate school interns.
-Since 2016, I have provided supervision for individuals seeking licensure, play therapy credentials, and in the Infant/Family Mental Health field.
+Since 2012, I have provided supervision for graduate school interns, individuals seeking licensure and/or play therapy credentials, and in the Infant/Family Mental Health field.

 SUPERVISION MODEL(S)

-The first year of supervision focuses on: Interventions/Skills Competence, Assessment of Clients, Interpersonal Assessment-Use of Self, Case Conceptualization, Diversity, Theory, Treatment Plans/Goals/Documentation, and Professional Ethics/Development.
-The second year of supervision focuses on providing treatment.
+The first six months of supervision focuses on: Interventions/Skills Competence, Assessment of Clients, Interpersonal Assessment-Use of Self, Case Conceptualization, Diversity, Theory, Treatment Plans/Goals/Documentation, and Professional Ethics/Development.
+The remaining time of supervision focuses on providing treatment.
 In undergoing supervision with me, I require that you pick at least one counseling approach, obtain training in that approach, and utilize that approach in your counseling sessions.

 I use Reflective Supervision in working with individuals in the Infant/Family Mental Health field.
 The goals of Reflective supervision are to reflect on thoughts, feelings, and values to strengthen relationships, foster growth, and build resilience.